The compendium

 Pichwai Print Pattu

-Inspired by the temple art of Nathdwara, these sarees display Krishna motifs on silk.
-Dry clean to protect the detailed prints.
-Worn for religious celebrations and art events.
+Inspired by the temple art of Nathdwara, these silks carry Krishna motifs — worn for religious celebrations and art events.

 Read full article